mlpack/mlpack/doc/user/core/transforms/signal_preprocessing.md

   std::cout << "IMF " << k << " peak freq: " << peakHz << " Hz" << std::endl;
 }
 ```

-***NOTE***
-- A smaller tolerance sets a stricter stopping criterion.
-The algorithm will
-terminate when either `maxSiftIter` is reached or the `tol` is satisfied,
-whichever occurs first.

 #### See also: